 The Canmore Public Art Committee works to foster an appreciation for the role of public art in our community, and advises Council on the planning, placement, acquisition, maintenance and de-accessioning of public art.

-Public Art committee meets the second Tuesday of every month.
+Public Art committee meets once a month from September to June.
 Meeting dates, times and locations will be advertised on this page with a minimum of 24 hours notice.
 Meetings are held in the public.